Treatments and Services

-Cardiac surgeons Jonathan Chen and Michael McMullan explain the many types of VADs that Seattle Children’s offers, and why it’s important to be able to choose the device that best matches the child’s needs.
+Cardiac surgeon Michael McMullan explains the many types of VADs that Seattle Children’s offers, and why it’s important to be able to choose the device that best matches the child’s needs.

 This device, with sizes just for children, can support the left or right ventricle, or both, in a child of any age.
 It sits outside the body and is connected to the heart with tubes.
 Your child will need to stay in the hospital while using the Berlin Heart.

 This device is used on a short-term basis in children and adolescents to provide support until another device can be placed, until the patient recovers, or to stabilize a patient until transplant.
 The CentriMag lies outside the body and can be used for either left- or right-side heart support.
 Your child will need to stay in the hospital while using the CentriMag.

 This device supports the left ventricle and is used in adolescents and adults.
 The HeartMate II is placed inside your child's chest and is connected to the heart and to a wire that comes out through the skin to a control device and power source.
 Most patients can leave the hospital with the HeartMate II.

 Unlike other devices that support only part of the heart, this device can be used to do the work of both sides of the heart.
 Like the HeartMate II, it is used in adolescents and adults.
 The SynCardia TAH is implanted inside the chest, which allows your child to be mobile, and even to leave the hospital.

 A safer bridge to transplant